sorrymint/AWSNewsFeed/README.md

 ## Connecting Front End

-To get a copy of this code on your own machine please clone down this repo.
+To get a copy the front end website code on your own machine please clone down this repo.

 ```bash
 git clone https://github.com/sorrymint/AWSNewsFeed.git